matrix-org/synapse/docs/modules.md

-A dict mapping from tuples of a login type identifier (such as `m.login.password`) and a tuple of field names (such as `("password", "secret_thing")`) to authentication checking methods.
+A dict mapping from tuples of a login type identifier (such as `m.login.password`) and a tuple of field names (such as `("password", "secret_thing")`) to authentication checking callbacks.

-The login type and field names are the things that are provided by the user in their submission to the `/login` API.
+The login type and field names are the things that should be provided by the user in their request to the `/login` API.

 For example, if a module implements authentication checkers for two different login types:
 -  `com.example.custom_login`